 ABP falls into 3 categories, the high risk Categories 1 & 2 ABP and the relatively low risk Category 3 ABP.
 International Catering Waste is classified as Category 1 ABP; this reflects the high risk posed to the local environment from disease and pests coming from outside of the EU.

 There is also the issue of meat crime – most recently highlighted with the horse meat scandal in 2013.
-Whilst I’m not personally against eating horse meat, I am not keen on eating meat where the source isn’t known and neither are any medical issues and or treatments the animal may have had before entering the food chain.
+Whilst I’m not personally against eating horse meat, I am not keen on eating meat from an unknown source and neither are any medical issues and or treatments the animal may have had before entering the food chain.
 Whilst 2013 may feel long ago, meat crime is still very much a problem.

 Meat Crime is Still Widespread